isabelschober/ko_pathway_mapper/README.md

 # ko_pathway_mapper

-Find corresponding pathways to list of KOs from BlastKOALA results
+Find corresponding pathways for a list of KOs from BlastKOALA results

 Usage: